jozefg/drafts/f2js.md

 types.
 Global variables are tagged with the abstract `Name`.
 Local variables are stored [DeBruijn style][db-style].
 Aside from this our expression language is pretty much what you'd expect from a Haskell or ML.
+We have application with `App`, lambda expressions (using DB indices) and letrec.

-We have tagged unions with `Con`.
+In addition to the staples, we have tagged unions with `Con`.
 In Haskell were we'd say `Just x`, in this language we'd say `Con tagForJust [x]`.
 Since JavaScript has records lying around we incorporate them into our language as well.
 We can project fields out of record with `Proj`.

+Like any good functional language we have pattern matching.
+We can match literals as hinted before.
+Additionally we can pattern match on tagged constructors.
+Since we're using DB variables rather than actual names we annotate the pattern match with arity of the constructor.
+A clever person would bake this arity right into the `Tag`, but I am not them.

+The observant reader will have noted the `Maybe Closure` decorating a lambda.
+Indeed this will become relevant later.
+A closure supposed to represent the set of free variables our term contains.
+Since are our local variables are DB, our closure is just a list of integers.

 ``` haskell
     type Closure = [Int]